Data Centres

 We asked social questions about Firmus’ approach to Tasmania as well, and how they’re planning on gaining social license for their AI Factories.

 Amid growing public discussion around Project Southgate, we offered to help clarify or correct aspects of the public record.
-Some of the confusion, we noted, appears to originate from inconsistent statements made by Firmus itself.
+Some of the confusion, we noted, appears to originate from multiple inconsistent statements made by Firmus itself.

-No response was received by the extended deadline.
+No response was received at all.

 Tasmanian Times will continue to report on the project as further information becomes available, even if details remain limited or incomplete.